 I have a lot of friends who get intimidated by artichokes because they can get a bit messy when you eat them and require a few steps during the prep process.
-But I PROMISE you that once you learn how to cook artichokes, you will be doing it with your eyes closed.
-A quick chop, shove, and boil and you are done.
+But I PROMISE you, once you start boiling artichokes, you will be doing it with your eyes closed.
+A quick chop, shove and boil and you are done.
 Let me explain.

 How To Prep Your Boiled Artichokes:

 What I like to do is take off a few of the bottom leaves.
 The tiny ones.
 The ones that really probably don’t have any meat on them anyway!
 There’s no point in having them on your vegetable ANYWAY.
 It will be all work for nothing.
 So, pull off a layer all the way around and then chop off the stem.

 Chop off the full head of the artichoke with a sharp knife.
 Each leaf has little sharp things at the edge.
 You need to do this for your sanity.
 Then, take your fingers and pull apart all the leaves as best as you can.
 Just get in there and pull out the leaves away from the center.
 You want to keep everything intact, but you are about to add some onions and garlic into the mix and you need a place to put it all.

 - 3 tablespoons parsley